Oxycodone (Oxycontin) Trafficking Attorneys

 It is also illegal to knowingly possess mixtures including Oxycodone, or in conjunction with other chemicals and equipment utilized in the manufacture of Oxycodone.

-Common sense suggests that prescription drug trafficking criminal charges would involve large amounts of drugs, drug transport and the actual sale of drugs.
-Individuals accused of trafficking OxyContin, Hydrocodone, Vicodin, Percocet and other drugs, though, often simply have a quantity of drugs that are deemed to indicate large-scale sales.
+Common sense suggests that prescription drug trafficking criminal charges would involve large amounts of pills, drug transportation and the actual sale of drugs.
+Individuals accused of trafficking Oxycodone and other prescription drugs, often simply have a relatively small quantity of pills and will still be criminally charges with trafficking in Oxycodone.
 Why?

-Because Florida law determines that you are trafficking prescription drugs by the weight of the pills.
-This can lead to surprising and frightening trafficking charges because just a handful of pills — sometimes as little as nine pills — can lead to trafficking charges.
-Trafficking charges can be leveled even if:
+Florida law determines that you are trafficking prescription drugs by the weight of the pills.
+This can lead to surprising and frightening trafficking charges since just a handful of pills — sometimes as little as nine pills — can lead to trafficking charges.
+Trafficking charges can be charged even if: